Yannik2008/SourceCode/README.md

 I try to work on these projects for some amount of time and maybe some of them get their chance and get out of the development phase.

-I´m relativ new to programming and try to focus on Python and Java.
+Programming is kind of new to me and therefor I will try to focus on Python and Java.

-I´m trying to explore the most fascinating parts of programming with my current skill level.
-Thi smay result in simple programms or games.
+My mission is set to explore the most fascinating parts of programming with my current skill level.
+This may result in simple programms or games.

 I hope I can inspire you to get to work and build something your own.